turbot/steampipe-plugin-shodan/docs/index.md

 display_name: Shodan
 name: shodan
 description: Steampipe plugin to query host, DNS and exploit information using Shodan.
-social_about: Use SQL to query host, DNS and exploit information using Shodan.
+social_about: Query host, DNS and exploit information using SQL.
 Open source CLI.
 No DB required.
 social_preview: "/images/plugins/turbot/shodan-social-graphic.png"
 ---

-# Steampipe

-The Steampipe CLI is open source software that allows you to perform real-time queries against cloud APIs using SQL; all without having to extract, transform and load data into a local DB.
-If you are just getting started checkout [steampipe.io](https://steampipe.io).

-# Shodan
+# Shodan + Steampipe

 [Shodan](https://shodan.io) is a search engine for Internet-connected devices.
 Shodan gathers information about devices directly connected to the Internet.
 The types of devices that are indexed can vary tremendously: ranging from internet connected cameras to cloud hosted servers, and everything in-between.

-# Steampipe + Shodan

-Steampipe allows you to query Shodan's APIs with SQL; retrieving host metadata, open ports, DNS info and even potential exploits.
-This metadata can be made even more powerful by joining against other cloud service APIs:
+[Steampipe](https://steampipe.io) is an open source CLI to instantly query cloud APIs using SQL.

+For Example:

 ```sql
 select